Get Support

 Acquired brain injury (ABI) results from damage to the brain that occurs after birth – and no two injuries are alike.
 To meet the diverse needs of our community, we offer individual support, peer support, family support, and various group programs.

 We assist people who’ve experienced concussions, strokes, aneurysms, and countless other types of ABI.
 We’re here to help you recover, adapt, and adjust; regain independence; and develop a secure sense of community.
-At VBIS, there are people who get it.
+This is because at VBIS, there are people who get it.
 You’re not alone.

 stories of resilience at vbis